-bpackageloadpackname[packname]Reads in the .bo package and all imported packages.
-P are searched in the standard bsc way, via the -p flag.
-I a list of all packages which are loaded.
-One or more p names can be provided. bpackage list Returns the list of packages which are loaded. bpackage clear Clear all currently loaded packages. bpackage depend Returns package dependencies of all currently loaded packages. bpackage search regex Searches packages for names matching a regular expression. bpackage types packname Returns a list of type names found in the package.
+bpackage load packname Reads in the .bo package and all imported packages.
+Packages [packname] are searched in the standard bsc way, via the -p flag.
+Returns a list of all packages which are loaded.
+One or more package names can be provided. bpackage list Returns the list of packages which are loaded. bpackage clear Clear all currently loaded packages. bpackage depend Returns package dependencies of all currently loaded packages. bpackage search regex Searches packages for names matching a regular expression. bpackage types packname Returns a list of type names found in the package.